 Irwin IP’s lawyers have a long history of success in copyright infringement matters, and their experience involves a diverse range of media.
 Perhaps the best evidence of Irwin IP’s expertise in copyright infringement matters is the fact that when a premier intellectual property law firm was sued for copyright infringement, it reached out to Irwin IP founder Barry Irwin to handle its defense.
-Long-time client, Massarelli’s Lawn Ornaments, a leader in the lawn and garden statuary sector, continues to rely upon Irwin IP to protect its valuable designs, and to defend it in copyright matters.
+Long-time client, Massarelli’s Lawn Ornaments, a leader in the lawn and garden statuary sector, continues to rely upon Irwin IP to protect and enforce its valuable designs, as well as defend it in copyright matters.
 Irwin IP is proud to have been retained for, and successful in, several copyright infringement matters.
 For example, Irwin IP was (or is):

 - Lead counsel for recording artist against The Orchard in hotly contested matter for unauthorized distribution of recordings, resulting in favorable settlement;

 - Lead counsel in several music sampling matters for well-known recording artists, which all favorably settled;

 - Lead counsel for the author of a frequently-cited medical article in a plagiarism suit, which favorably settled;

 - Lead counsel for numerous photographers in cases involving unauthorized use of their photographs, which all favorably settled, including a case involving a famous photograph of a celebrity where a favorable judgment and reasonable attorney fees were awarded;